-As we wean off the COVID lockdown, many businesses have permanently closed or had changed their availability.
-So I felt this was a great moment to share an updated list for those of you who will be visiting us soon.
+As we wean off the COVID restrictions, many businesses have permanently closed or had changed their availability.
+So I felt this was a great moment to share an updated list for those who will be visiting us soon.
 Puerto Rico is US-territory, so please stay updated and follow the CDC guidelines and local State executive orders during your visit.

 One last disclaimer: no one is paying me for being featured in this blog.
 These are all my genuine, best recommendations for your Puerto Rico honeymoon.

 If You're Foodies: Restaurants for your Puerto Rico Honeymoon